The Big Picture

 We live in a high-tech digital age of fast minds and faster phones and yet, souvenir photography still works the same way it did before microwave ovens were invented.

-In a world where we talk to tiny hand-held devices, check the weather, use them to socialise, play games and generally carry them around at all times, isn’t it silly that when we have our photo taken at a Theme Park or at an event, our expensive hand held devices have no benefit to us and the professional photos we have taken?
+In a world where we talk to tiny hand-held devices, check the weather, use them to socialise, play games and generally carry them around at all times, isn’t it silly that when we have our photo taken at a Theme Park our expensive hand held devices have no benefit to us and the professional photos we have taken?

 Social media websites.